Hedgestock/FlipPinball/Notes.md

 Fix paddle position
 Fix multiple balls in spitter

+Split code for UI management (rn all in Game.cs)
 Maybe pool queue for like score bubbles
 Think of a way to make levels generic (think bumper with more/less than 5, or spinners etc) Maybe factorise the "OnMultiplier" thing
 Extra call args + unbind signal args
 Defaut values instead of overloading in signals callback

+MRP process mode of instanciated stuff

 Moving elements